VISTA: Verification In Sequential Turn-based Assessment: Prompts

 CONVERSATION HISTORY:

 apprentice: Hi!
 What is this place?

 TARGET TURN:

 wizard: Hello!
-The Language Pod is a research lab from Ohio State University.
+The Language Pod is a research lab from OSU.
 Here we study different aspects of language like how people talk differently, how children learn language, and how computers and humans can interact using language.

 DECOMPOSITION: